-(4) Climate Change and the Environment
+(2) Climate Change and the Environment

+Environmental issues like climate change are a global challenge, and we, informed by the underlying principles of our Basic Policy on the Environment, recognize the importance to business.
+Propelled by our group purpose-sustainable growth for more companies-we are eager to be a part of the effort to achieve sustainability and to use all facets of our business to reduce environmental impact.
 Climate change is a major challenge and a global effort is required to overcome it.
 We are mindful of the impact of climate change on the group's business activities, and are determined to adapt nimbly to socioeconomic changes brought about by regulations and policy adjustments.
 For instance, in addition to measuring greenhouse gas emissions caused by the group's business activities and launching efforts to reduce these, we also offer our clients and suppliers support for responding to these and other climate change issues.
 We aim not only to improve our readiness for and resilience to natural disasters (which are becoming ever more severe as a result of climate change), but we are also striving for greater adaptability to the inevitable changes in the business environment caused by new policies and restrictions implemented as part of the global move toward decarbonization.

-a Disclosure Framework
+a.
+Disclosure Framework

 We disclose an ever-broader range of information in line with the Task Force on Climate-Related Financial Disclosures recommendations.

-The Environmental Management Group, one of the Funai Soken Consulting Group's multiple working groups, is led by Funai Soken Holdings' ESG Promotion Office to facilitate efforts to reduce our footprint through dialogue with the group's various companies.

-Receiving regular data from group companies on key indicators for environmental impact, we evaluate and analyze the effects on our business activities, and keep abreast of environmental risks and opportunities.
+Funai Soken Holdings's Sustainability Office is the focal point of efforts in concert with Funai Consulting's Carbon Neutrality Consulting Unit to facilitate efforts to reduce our footprint through dialogue with the group's various companies.
+Receiving regular data from group companies on key indicators for environmental impact, including greenhouse gas emissions, we evaluate and analyze the effects on our business activities, and keep abreast of environmental risks and opportunities.

-b Governance
+b.
+Governance